Final Fight Championship: FFC 40: Egli vs. Lemminger

+The event showcased fighters from five different continents and was headlined by a welterweight MMA bout between FFC champion Ben Egli, who lost his title during his second title defense to Mark Lemminger.
+Egli secured the title in October 2018 after defeating Roberto Neves and successfully defended it for the first time in April 2019 against Joey Holt.
+Notably, this event marked Lemminger's debut in FFC.

+In the co-main event, a kickboxing match for the middleweight title took place.
+Ukraine's Mykyta Chub defended his title for the second time, facing Brazil's Wellington Alves.
+Chub's prior title defense saw him triumph over Francois Ambang at FFC 36 in Las Vegas.

+The light heavyweight MMA bout witnessed Daniel Jolly and Alex Polizzi finally meeting in the ring after the cancellation of their previous match at FFC 39.
+While Daniel Jolly has faced MMA artists such as Misha Cirkunov, Khalil Rountree, and Alonzo Menifield, Polizzi maintained his unblemished record of 4-0.

+In the lightweight division, the unbeaten Keoni Digs continued his winning streak after facing Bryan Nuro.

+Regarding the boxing match, FFC debutant Patrick Mailata, a three-time New Zealand champion and Commonwealth Games bronze medalist, secured victory via KO against Daniel Franco.

 Rules

 The FFC holds fights at its events under the rules of kickboxing and those of mixed martial arts.
 There is no standardized ratio between kickboxing and MMA fights; it varies from one event to another.
 The FFC kickboxing rules are the modified rules of the legendary Japanese kickboxing promotion K-1.
 These include a 10-point must system, three rounds plus one extra round in case of a draw and no clinch allowed.
 Each round in a kickboxing fight has the duration of three minutes, and intermissions between each round are one minute long.

 The FFC's MMA rules are the modified rules of the legendary Japanese MMA promotion Pride.
 These include a 10-point must system taken from the Unified Rules of MMA, but also allow soccer kicks and stomps, which are excluded from the Unified Rules of MMA.
 The rules do not allow elbow strikes to the head.
 Each of the three rounds (there are no extra rounds) last five minutes, and intermissions between each round are one minute long.

 The president of the promotion Orsat Zovko stated that the FFC was considering additional innovations in terms of rules to bring the promotion closer to the standards required by public TV networks that broadcast the event live during primetime hours.
 Specifically, he said that in the future the FFC could exclude techniques that may be considered excessively violent by the mainstream audience, such as soccer kicks and stomps.